GlassesMita/THMI-Mod-Manager/README.md

 - Web browser that supports modern web standards (Google Chrome, Microsoft Edge, Mozilla Firefox, etc.)
 - Internet connection for downloading mods (optional)

+## Certificate Installation

+> [!IMPORTANT]
+> This application is signed with a self-signed certificate (`Schale.cer`) to establish trust between the application and Windows.
+Before running the application, you must install this certificate to your computer's Trusted Root Certification Authorities store.
+Without this step, Windows may block the application from running and show security warnings.

+You can install the certificate using either of the following methods:

+### Method 1: Using the Provided Scripts (Recommended)

+Navigate to the `Certificate` folder and run one of the provided scripts as Administrator:

+**For Command Prompt:**
+1. Right-click on `Install Certificate.cmd`
+2. Select "Run as administrator"
+3. When prompted, enter the full path to the certificate file: `.\Schale.cer`

+**For PowerShell:**
+1. Right-click on `Install Certificate.ps1`
+2. Select "Run with PowerShell"
+3. If prompted by User Account Control, click "Yes"
+4. When prompted, enter the full path to the certificate file: `.\Schale.cer`

+### Method 2: Manual Installation

+1. Double-click on `Schale.cer` in the `Certificate` folder
+2. Click "Install Certificate..."
+3. Select "Local Machine" and click "Next"
+4. Select "Place all certificates in the following store"
+5. Click "Browse..." and select "Trusted Root Certification Authorities"
+6. Click "Next" and then "Finish"
+7. Confirm the security warning dialog

+After successful installation, you should see a confirmation message.
+You can now proceed with building and running the application.

 ## Build from Source

 Prerequisites: